danielbodnar/awesome-stars/README.md

 - [mhausenblas/troubleshooting-k8s-apps](https://github.com/mhausenblas/troubleshooting-k8s-apps) - Troubleshooting Kubernetes Applications
 - [intuit/katlas](https://github.com/intuit/katlas) - A distributed graph-based platform to automatically collect, discover, explore and relate multi-cluster Kubernetes resources and metadata.
 - [google/cloudprober](https://github.com/google/cloudprober) - [Moved to cloudprober/cloudprober] An active monitoring software to detect failures before your customers do.
-- [gravitational/teleport](https://github.com/gravitational/teleport) - Protect access to all of your infrastructure
+- [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [cloudworkz/kube-eagle](https://github.com/cloudworkz/kube-eagle) - A prometheus exporter created to provide a better overview of your resource allocation and utilization in a Kubernetes cluster.
 - [vmware-tanzu/velero](https://github.com/vmware-tanzu/velero) - Backup and migrate Kubernetes applications and their persistent volumes
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications